 “Sail sign” on thymus x-ray

 Hassall’s corpuscles are whorl-like collections of thymic epithelial cells, macrophages, interdigitating dendritic cells, myoid cells, and occasionally, mast cells and lymphocytes.
-They are involved with the removal of apoptotic thymocytes and the maturation of developing thymocytes.
+They are involved in the removal of apoptotic thymocytes and the maturation of developing thymocytes.
 They play a vital role in the generation of regulatory T cells and the regulation of lymphopoiesis.

 Sign up for free to take 16 quiz questions on this topic